 With Companion Planting, the bad pests will be annoyed enough by certain scents to buzz off while good bugs will be attracted to your yard.
 Now you may be wondering does it truly matter what kinds of bugs visit your garden and the answer is yes!
 Unwanted insects including spider mites, black beetles, aphids, tomato hornworms, earwigs, and slugs are examples of insects which love to eat leaves and more.
 Good insects include honey bees, lady hugs, dragon flies, and lacewings, all of which have special purposes but also act as predators against many of the above.

-Companion planting is a great alternative to man made chemical pest control because it provides natural gaden pest control.
+Companion planting is a great alternative to man made chemical pest control because it provides natural garden pest control.
 Companion planting is a humane, safe form of pest control that keeps the good bugs around and doesn’t require killing the unwanted ones which is one of the important Organic Gardening Tips.

-Fortunately a lot of research has been compiled on the subject of Companion Planting and there are many great resources to choose from.
-Here are a few common vegetables everyone likes to grow and some companion plant combinations for pest control and attracting good insects in the garden.
+Fortunately a lot of research has been compiled on the subject of Companion Planting.
+In fact, there are many great resources to choose from.
+A really great book on the topic is Plant Partners- here is my affiliate Amazon link.

-Companion Planting Chart:
+Gardening Vegetable Companion Planting Chart:

 Companion Planting For Cucumbers: